DeepthiJ25/Assignment-3---Get-your-Time-Series-Data/README.md

 # Assignment #3 - Get your Time Series Data
-This contains csv file, html and .md of quarterly netflix's revenue
+This contains a CSV file, ,HTML and .md of Netflix's quarterly revenue

 # Netflix Streaming Revenue and Membership by Region Data Set

-## Data Dictionery
+## Data Dictionary

 | Variable Name | Type | Description |
 |---------------|------|-------------|